upvalue/arche/README.md

-# neuma
+# Arche

-Neuma is a simple React component library for use in my own projects.
+[Arche](https://en.wikipedia.org/wiki/Arche) is a simple React component library for use in my own projects.

-The name is inspired by [this concept](https://en.wikipedia.org/wiki/Pneuma_(Stoic)), it's just a little easier to type.

 Primary reasons for existence: